 People always ask, “Are donations to FOTONNA tax deductible?”
 The simple answer is, “No, but we are an all-volunteer charitable corporation but not a 501(c)(3) nonprofit under US tax law.”

 The longer answer is: After five years of back and forth (2007-2012), the IRS handed down their final decision of denial of our 501(c)(3) status request.
 They were simply unable to separate support for the Tent of Nations peace project from support of the entire Nassar family farm.
-The good news is that your funds can now go to support whatever project TON needs funds for; it can go beyond the Summer Youth Camps and the Women’s Education Center (limited projects placed on us by the IRS).
+The good news is that now your donations can support whatever project TON most needs funds for; it can support Summer Youth Camps and the Women’s Education Center, or general needs.

-Funds raised from generous donations from TON friends have covered the following:
+Funds raised from generous donations from Tent Of Nations friends have covered the following: